 At Work Injury MD, many of our patients suffer from back pain, either caused by on-the-job accidents or overuse at work.
-We have the skill, knowledge, and experience to help you overcome your health challenges, through careful testing and diagnosis to thoughtful treatments and therapies.
+Our Dallas DOL workers’ comp doctors have the skill, knowledge, and experience to help you overcome your health challenges, through careful testing and diagnosis to thoughtful treatments and therapies.
 With a board-certified doctor on staff, our medical clinic offers a full range of treatments for back injuries, including:

 - Pain medications.
 Depending on the extent of your back pain, we can help guide you to the best treatment, from non-steroidal anti-inflammatory drugs (NSAIDS) to reduce pain and inflammation to stronger prescription narcotic painkillers.